-In the early 20th century all the way to the 1960s a man would rarely be seen outdoors without a hat.
+In the early 20th century and all the way up to the 1960s, a man would rarely be seen outdoors without a hat.
 During this period the Fedora was very popular, but what is a Fedora hat?

 After 1924, when Prince Edward, The Prince of Wales at the time, started to wear the hat as an alternative to the stiff Homburg hat.
 The Homburg was popular at the time but the prince preferred to wear softer more comfortable clothing and accessories.
 As the prince was a fashion leader the fedoras were adopted by men and became part of their fashion replacing bowler hats, flat caps and top hats.
-It was primarily worn in urban areas for protection from bad weather and for esthetic reasons.
-Orthodox Jews also adopted the black fedora hat in the first decades of the 20th century and wore them as a part of their daily wear which many of them still do.
+It was primarily worn in urban areas for protection from bad weather and for aesthetic reasons.
+Orthodox Jews also adopted the black fedora hat in the first decades of the 20th century and wore them as a part of their daily wear, which many Jewish people still do today.

 In later years many artists such as Michael Jackson, Justin Timberlake, and Brittany Spears wore fedoras in their live appearances and kept it in fashion.